 Since seeing Clare the biggest battle for me has been motivation which as my dear friend would say is evidence of my fair weather approach.
 I also thrive on having people around me experiencing the same pain I am, BUT to keep me focused at home I switch on Clare's recordings either from our session or on instagram and immediately am transported back to her flat and her warm words of encouragement to get my heart rate up.
 Clare is full of wise words but on discussing tackling fitness as a 50 year old the words that ring truer than most are "Being 50 is not an issue.
 It's the not taking responsibility for your own body that is the problem."

-Details of Clare's courses can be found on her website www.liveinfitness.co.uk.
-You can also follow her on youtube and Instagram @Clare_pilatesandposes.
+Details of Clare's courses can be found on her website www.liveinfitnessretreat.co.uk.
+You can also follow her on youtube and Instagram @liveinfitnessretreat.

-NB: All views in this piece are my own, if you do contact Clare please let her know you read about her here.
+NB: This is NOT a sponsored post.
+The article was instigated by me and all views are my own, if you do contact Clare please let her know you read about her here.
 Thanks.